ardissam0/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain what a token is used for.
+Answer: A token is used for authentication, it registers when a user enters the correct information.

 - [ ] What steps can you take in your web apps to keep your data secure?
+Answer: You can add privateroutes, and protected routes, as well as authorization so that only those with a token can see your app.

 - [ ] Describe how web servers work.
+Answer: Web servers store, process, and deliver web pages to clients using HTTP.

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.
+Answer: Create or Post (Add), Read or Get, Update or Put (Edit), and Delete.

 ## Project Set Up